-This genre is also home to the ‘one more turn’ trope – that feeling of near-addiction that compels you to click the ‘End Turn’ button just one more time to see what happens.
+This genre is also home to the ‘one more turn’ trope – that feeling of near-addiction that compels you to click the ‘End Turn’ button just one more time to see what happens in one of the best PC games.
 Maybe you’re waiting to see the outcome of a daring attack, maybe you’re just trying to click through some downtime.
-We also have the best strategy games on PC if you’re looking to expand beyond petty concepts like ‘turns’.
+We also have the best strategy games if you want to expand beyond petty concepts like ‘turns’.

-This is a living list, in the sense that there are many worthy candidates and not enough room to fit them all in.
-Every so often (especially as new games come out), we’ll give this article a refresh and an update to bring give other titles their turn in the spotlight.
-Also, don’t be alarmed that games like Civ 6 aren’t on the list: You can check out our guide to the best 4X games to see our thoughts on that particular niche.
+This is a living list because there are many worthy candidates and not enough room to fit them all in.
+Every so often (especially as new games come out), we’ll give this article a refresh and an update to give other titles their turn in the spotlight.
+You can check out our guide to the best 4X games to see our thoughts on that particular niche.

-The best turn-based strategy games on PC in 2022 are:
+Here are the best turn-based strategy games on PC:

 - Gears Tactics

 - Battle Brothers

 - Warhammer 40,000: Battlesector

 There have been quite a few challengers to XCOM’s turn-based tactical throne in recent years.
 Some have been good, some not so good.
 As much as the Gears of War third-person shooter franchise is well regarded, we’re still surprised at how good its turn-based tactics spin-off is in Gears Tactics.
 Set before the events of the original Gears of War, this game is essentially a series of tactical battles strung together by a narrative and some light progression mechanics.